hackclub/jams-bounty/README.md

 **Ps.
 Here's what we already have in the pipeline so please don't make a PR with these ideas**
 - Building a personal website
-- BUilding a sprig game
+- Building a sprig game
 - Creating a ChatGPT Clone